LiangliangNan/Easy3D/ReadMe.md

 ![3D model generated and rendered by Easy3D](resources/images/logo.jpg)

 #### For 3D modeling, geometry processing, and rendering, designed with emphasis on simplicity and efficiency.
-Easy3D is implemented in C++ and extended with **Python bindings**.
+Easy3D is implemented in C++ and comes with **Python bindings**.
 It is intended for research and educational purposes, but it is also a good starting point for developing sophisticated 3D applications.
 Compared to existing geometry processing libraries (such as [PMP](http://www.pmp-library.org/) and [libigl](https://github.com/libigl/libigl/)) that focus on the algorithm aspect, Easy3D also provides a wider range of functionalities for user interactions and rendering.

 <p align="center">